-The epidemiology of these tick-borne rickettsioses resembles that of Rocky Mountain spotted fever (RMSF) in the Western Hemisphere.
-Ixodid ticks and wild animals maintain the rickettsiae in nature.
+The epidemiology of these tick-borne rickettsioses resembles that of Rocky Mountain spotted fever Rocky Mountain Spotted Fever (RMSF) Rocky Mountain spotted fever (RMSF) is caused by Rickettsia rickettsii and transmitted by ixodid ticks.
+Symptoms are high fever, severe headache, and rash.
+(See also Overview of Rickettsial... read more (RMSF) in the Western Hemisphere.
+The arthropod vectors, with or without animal reservoirs, maintain these spotted fever rickettsia in nature.
 If humans intrude accidentally into the cycle, they become infected.
 In certain areas, the cycle of boutonneuse fever involves domiciliary environments, with the brown dog tick, Rhipicephalus sanguineus, as the dominant vector.

 The symptoms and signs are similar for all spotted fever rickettsioses and generally milder than with RMSF.